atuberville/FinalProject/README.md

 I merged complete_stats_df with confernce_df by the "Conference Code" columns, dropped some duplicate columns and made a fairly solid initial dataframe.

-Seems to work well with Brian's function.
+With minor dataframe name changes, it seems to work nicely with Brian's function.

 I know this is as basic as it gets.
 I am more than open to any suggestions.